Sao Kya Seng

 Sao Kya Seng or Sao Kya Hseng (စဝ်ကြာဆိုင်; ၸဝ်ႈၵျႃႇသႅင်; 1924 – disappeared 3 March 1962) was a politician, a mining engineer, an agriculturalist and the last Saopha of Hsipaw State, Myanmar, from 1947 to 1959.

-Biography
+Early life

 He studied mining engineering at the Colorado School of Mines in Golden, Colorado, United States, from 1949 to 1953.
 He graduated with a BSc degree in 1953 and then married.
-His bride, Sao Nang Thu Sandi or Inge Eberhard, a German-speaking Austrian student who had received a Fulbright Scholarship in 1951, was studying at Colorado Women's College, a constituent college of University of Denver.
-In 1954, he returned to Burma with her, and they had two daughters, Mayari and Kennari.
+His spouse, Sao Nang Thu Sandi or Inge Eberhard, a German-speaking Austrian student who had received a Fulbright Scholarship in 1951, was studying at Colorado Women's College, a constituent college of University of Denver.
+In 1954, he returned to Burma with her.
+Inge believed her husband was a mining engineer, but upon arriving in Rangoon, Burma, she was surprised to find a large, cheering crowd welcoming them.
+It was at that moment Sao Kya Seng disclosed that he was the prince of Hsipaw.

+As ruler

+After arrival, they were crowned as saopha and mahadevi although Sao Kya Seng had already held this title since 1947.
+Upon his return in 1953, Sao Kya Seng established the Tai Mining Company with the goal of harnessing his state's abundant mineral resources, including lead, silver, salt, antimony, zinc, and gold.
+After nine years as rulers of Hsipaw, the couple had two daughters, Sao Mayari and Sao Kennari.
+Implementing innovative changes to the traditional feudal system of his state, Sao Kya Seng generously granted all princely family paddy fields to the cultivating farmers.
+He provided free access to tractors and agricultural tools, establishing a progressive approach at his agricultural research center by introducing new crops.
+Leveraging his background in mining engineering, he launched mineral explorations in Hsipaw, utilizing the proceeds to fund numerous development initiatives.
+The elderly residents of Hsipaw fondly reminisce about the bygone era of their young princely couple, a time when their quality of life exceeded what they experience today, marked by decades of mismanagement under successive military-dominated regimes.